abdullahfirdowsi/blackbox/README.md

 # Submitted to [HACK SUMMIT 4.0](https://aaruush.org/events/hack-summit)

 ## Our Work
     Currently, we deployed the generative AI model to provide answers to queries based on a PDF document's content, including its summary properties.
-It's crucial to keep in mind that general question-answering tasks are not the primary focus of generative AI models like GPT-3.5 Turbo, on which I am built.
+It's crucial to keep in mind that general question-answering tasks are not the primary focus of generative AI models .
 Instead, they are intended for the production of human-like writing.
     We'll create a virtual assistant in the future for engaging user experiences.

 ## PDF: QA and Summarizer